HumanTree92/VENT_Schedule1_ModPack/README.md

 6) Drag & Drop all the contents of Drag & Drop into the Schedule 1 Directory.

 # Mod Changes:
+- Added Quick Save to the Pause Menu
 - Added Mini Map
 - Added 4 Extra Slots to Dealers
 - Increased Stack Size to 60 (Sadly can't change it)